fourscoreandmore/fourscoreandmore.org/species/index.md

 ## Downloads

 Check out the files [here](https://musescore.com/user/30425053/sets/5098106) on [our MuseScore page](https://musescore.com/user/30425053/) where you can play them online and download them in your preferred format (mscz, xml, PDF).
-NB: A free account required for the download.
+NB: you need a (free) account to download files.

 | Part | Exercises | Solutions | Annotated | Distinct |
 |---|---|---|---|---|